 GUITAR NECK RELIEF SETUP & STRING ACTION GAUGE KIT

-The Guitar String Action Gauge can also be used to set the neck relief.
+The Guitar String Action Gauge can also be used in conjunction with feeler gauges and a capo to set the neck relief.

 Guitar String Action Gauge